kihtov23/type-script/README.md

 1. Compile file with tsc [filename].ts (js file will be created)
 2. Tun js file with - node [filename].js
 3. 3 Remove js file

+---

+To run application: npm start
+(start uses lite-server, it was added by: npm install lite-server)